-Speaker Presentation Cabinet Minister (15 minutes) 1-2 Representative of Civil Society/Private Sector/other stakeholder (optional - 2-3 minutes each) 20 minutes Interactive discussion Up to 3 NVP Reviewers (2-3 minutes each) 10 minutes Moderated inter-active discussion with the Members of ECOSOC (Interventions limited to 3 minutes each, followed by responses from delegations) 40 minutes g.
+Speaker Presentation Cabinet Minister (15 minutes) 1-2 Representative of Civil Society/Private Sector/other stakeholder (optional - 2-3 minutes each) 20 minutes Interactive discussion Up to 3 NVP Reviewers (2-3 minutes each) 40 minutos Moderated inter-active discussion with the Members of ECOSOC (Interventions limited to 3 minutes each, followed by responses from 40 minutes delegations)

+g.
 Media

-A media series leading up to the presentation could be planned with leading media partners.
-Newspaper/magazine articles could be written relating to the NVP, to be published in major local and international newspapers and magazines, and interviews and discussions could be arranged.
-Live broadcast of the national presentation at ECOSOC to a local audience could be planned, where feasible.
+A media series leading up to the presentation should be planned with leading media partners.
+Newspaper or magazine articles could be written relating to the NVP, to be published in major local and international newspapers and magazines, media interviews and discussions could be arranged involving the delegation to ECOSOC, with the aim to highlight key aspects of the national presentations.
+Live broadcast of the national presentation at ECOSOC to a local audience should be planned, where feasible.
 The presentations will also be web-cast.